warroyo/tpk8s-avi-gslb/README.md

   -h, --help            show this help message and exit -c CONTROLLER, --controller CONTROLLER
-                        FQDN or IP address of NSX ALB Controller --tmchost TMCHOST     FQDN or IP address of the TMC API, including the scheme --tphost TPHOST       FQDN or IP address of the Tanzu Platform API,including the scheme --spaces SPACES       comma separated list of spaces to watch --projectid PROJECTID
+                        FQDN or IP address of NSX ALB Controller --tphost TPHOST       FQDN or IP address of the Tanzu Platform API,including the scheme --spaces SPACES       comma separated list of spaces to watch --projectid PROJECTID